Year 11 Results 2018 (Provisional)

-We are incredibly proud of the achievements of our GCSE Class of 2016.
+We are incredibly proud of the achievements of our GCSE Class of 2018.
+Year 11 students achieved some truly fantastic outcomes, in a year of significant changes to assessment, of which they can be very proud.
 Their hard work, combined with the support of their parents and the commitment of our staff, has ensured that they have achieved a very strong set of results.

 This breadth of achievement is evidence of the high quality of teaching and learning we work hard to provide, the ongoing support of our community and the high aspirations of our students, regardless of ability or background.